edneyRoldao/angular-todd-course-pro/README.md

     - step 2: Lets use decorator mentioned before and get the component to be injected
     - step 3: implements interface AfterContentInit
     - step 4: implement function ngAfterContentInit

+### 6-contentChildren-and-queryLists
+- It works similarly at previous branch, but instead of dealing with just one component you can handle an array of components